It’s time to celebrate!

 Introduction

-The lesson starts with a short paragraph about La Tomatina festival, in which the student identifies phrasal verbs (drop off, pick up, throw at, etc.).
+The lesson starts with a short paragraph about La Tomatina festival, in which the student identifies phrasal verbs (drop off, pick up, clean up, etc.).

 Separable vs inseparable phrasal verbs